oskjerv/pi-valpevakt/readme.md

 A setup for taking photos every nth minute of a puppy.

 The images are appended into a .gif, and the gif is pushed to an album in Google Photos.

+See `data/example` for photos of setup and an example image.

 #### :gear: Hardware

 - :computer: Raspberry Pi 4 model B (with a faulty SD-slot)